Kwirtz/Webdev-django/README.md

 <h2>Overall</h2>

 <p>The bone of the website.
 Mainly created by following the tutorial of Sentdex(see on top of the README).
-I might use this website in the future to do tutorials in machine learning.</p>
+I might use this website in the future to do tutorials in machine learning hence the tutorial stuff.</p>
 <img src="https://raw.githubusercontent.com/Kwirtz/Webdev-django/master/demogif/overall.gif" width="800" height="400" />

 <h2>Dashboard (sentiment analysis)</h2>
 <p>Sentiment analysis on e-sport games.
 For the moment the number of game is limited (if you want to add games you'll need to add some things in mysite/dashboard/Tweets.py and mysite/dashboard/dashapp.py). <br>
 I only use the vaderSentiment module provided in python but it is not the best solution since I use some french data (e.g sentiment is all wrong).
-I intend to move on to BERT at some point </p>
+I intend to move on to BERT at some point. </p>
 <img src="https://raw.githubusercontent.com/Kwirtz/Webdev-django/master/demogif/dashboard.gif" width="800" height="400" />

 <h2>GAN</h2>
 <p>Basic implementation of a DCGAN on pokemons.
 I will soon release the repository for the gan with additionnal ressources on how to implement it in Keras.
-I intend to improve the model by using ProGAN or styleGAN</p>
+I intend to improve the model by using ProGAN or styleGAN.</p>
 <img src="https://raw.githubusercontent.com/Kwirtz/Webdev-django/master/demogif/gan.gif" width="800" height="400" />

 <h2>Chatbot</h2>